 i Expressions of interest

-Pursuant to the PPP legal framework established by Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019), prior to launching the procurement process, the public sector can consult the private sector entities regarding their position towards the project under consideration, thus identifying the general market conditions and any private entity directly interested in the project.
-Also, during the preparation of the PPP it must be considered whether or not to gauge the private sector's positioning regarding the type of project with the purpose of identifying potential interested parties and the conditions offered by the market.
+Pursuant to the PPP legal framework established by Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019), prior to launching the procurement process, the public sector can consult private sector entities regarding their position towards the project under consideration, thus identifying the general market conditions and any private entity directly interested in the project.
+In addition, during the preparation of the PPP, it must be considered whether or not to gauge the private sector's positioning regarding the type of project with the purpose of identifying potential interested parties and the conditions offered by the market.

 ii Requests for proposal and unsolicited proposals

 The Portuguese Public Procurement Code (PPC) approved by Decree-Law 18/2008 of 29 January, which was amended by the Decree Law 170/2019 of 4 December, applies to every public tender procedure launched by a public authority.
 The Code sets out different procedures for the procurement process applicable to administrative contracts, including those to be entered into in connection with PPP projects: the direct agreement, the public tender, the limited tender by pre-qualification, the negotiation procedure and the competitive dialogue.